Dubai

 Experiencing difficult emotions looks like connecting to your body, where we hold our emotions.
 I spend time guiding my clients in finding where their emotions live in their bodies, teaching them how to make room for their emotions, to learn from them, and to stop fighting with them.
 This is a somatic approach to therapy, where we focus on the body to help us understand what we are feeling.
 Where we stop being afraid to connect to and be in our bodies.

-This approach comes from Acceptance and Commitment Therapy (ACT), which is the primary model of therapy that I use in my practice.
+This approach comes from Acceptance and Commitment Therapy (ACT), which is one of the primary models of therapy that I use in my practice.
 It also focuses on teaching individuals how to take a step back from their thoughts, so they don’t feel so controlled by them, how to live more in the present, and how to act mindfully and thoughtfully rather than feeling like they have no control over their actions.

 I also use Trauma-Focused Acceptance and Commitment Therapy (TFACT), which is a compassion-based, exposure-centered approach to address a wide range of traumatic experiences.
 In TFACT, exposure is the process of facing (versus avoiding) thoughts, feelings, or memories that typically produce anxiety or other very uncomfortable feelings with curiosity, flexibility, and openness.
 TFACT also addresses issues such as emotional numbness; dissociation; trauma-related anxiety, panic attacks, depression, shame, anger, suicidality, and issues with trust.
-Itt helps to guide individuals on how to trust others, develop healthy relationships, and find meaning in life.
+It helps to guide individuals on how to trust others, develop healthy relationships, and find meaning in life.

-My approach to therapy is also informed by psychodynamic, attachment, and family systems theories.
-Overall, I aim to provide my clients with a treatment approach that is tailored to their needs.
 Regardless of the approach I use, my priority is to create an environment of safety, understanding, non-judgment, and compassion.
 Without this, I do not believe that change can happen.

 That's okay to feel nervous!
 It can be quite nerve-wracking to share intimate details with someone you just met.
 An essential part of my graduate training was to undergo therapy myself, to know what it's like to be a client.
 So, I know what it's like to sit on the other couch and share what can sometimes feel like uncomfortable details about yourself.
 I have experienced the worry of being judged by my therapist, the fear that they won't understand me, or won't provide a safe space for me.